vinitsolanisi/mapbox-velon-implementation/README.md

 -   **Express** for serving the web application

 In a real-world scenario, the cyclist's device would send GPS coordinates to the server, which would then broadcast them to connected viewers.
 For demonstration purposes, this app includes a simulation mode that shows a cyclist moving along a predefined route.

+## Implementation Details

+### Map and Route Visualization

+-   The map is rendered using Mapbox GL JS with a custom style
+-   The cyclist's route is drawn as a GeoJSON LineString with custom styling
+-   A pulsing circle effect is created using CSS animations to highlight the cyclist's position

+### Real-time Location Updates

+-   Socket.IO establishes a persistent connection between clients and server
+-   When a cyclist's location changes, updates are broadcasted to all connected clients
+-   The server acts as a message broker between cyclists and viewers

+### UI Components

+-   The cyclist marker is a custom HTML element with a pulsing animation
+-   Information panel is dynamically updated with the cyclist's current stats
+-   Follow mode keeps the map centered on the cyclist with smooth animations

+### Simulation Mode

+-   For demonstration purposes, the app simulates a cyclist moving along a predefined route
+-   Each movement triggers calculations for speed, distance, and ETA
+-   The simulation can be started and stopped with the control buttons

 ## Customization